Dorothy Chacko: Biography

 Dorothy Dunning was born in 1904 in Kyoto, Japan to congregational missionary couple, Morton Dexter and Mary Ward Dunning as one among their six children, when they were working in Japan.
 She did her early schooling there and moving to the US at the age of 16, she completed her school education at the Bradford Academy, Massachusetts in 1921.
 She did her initial college education at the Smith College in Northampton from where she graduated in 1925, standing first in the examinations.
 Choosing a career in medicine, she secured a graduate degree in medicine from the Columbia University College of Physicians and Surgeons, New York in 1929 and did her internship at the Metropolitan Hospital Center, New York becoming the first female resident of the hospital.
 She also passed an advanced course in Hygiene from the London School of Hygiene & Tropical Medicine in 1932.

-In 1930, she met the Indian pastor, C. Joseph Chacko, who had come to US (1924) for his doctoral research in international law at the University of Columbia and they got married in 1932.
+In 1930, she met the Indian pastor, C. Joseph Chacko, who had come to US (1924) for his doctoral research in international law at the Columbia University and they got married in 1932.
 She moved to India when Joseph Chacko returned to his home land in June 1932 to join as a faculty member of international law at the University of Punjab.
 When India got independence in 1947, she acquired Indian citizenship and continued her practice in India.